entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > King *et al*.
 (2017), Character 238; Castiello (2018), Character 238; Zhu Y. *et al*.
 (2022), Character 81.

 > - Castiello (2018):"This character was originally from Dupret et al. (2009) (ch.
-17) and related to the fact that, while in most of placoderm there are two central plates flanking a median nuchal plate, in Wuttagoonaspis, Gavinaspis and phyllolepids there is a single median element, named centronuchal plate, supposed to be constituted by the fusion of central plates and the nuchal plate.
-King et al. (2016) changed the name of the character as related the presence of absence of a centronuchal plates.
+17) and related to the fact that, while in most of placoderm there are two central plates flanking a median nuchal plate, in *Wuttagoonaspis*, *Gavinaspis* and phyllolepids there is a single median element, named centronuchal plate, supposed to be constituted by the fusion of central plates and the nuchal plate.
+King *et al*.
+(2016) changed the name of the character as related the presence of absence of a centronuchal plates.
 However, we think that the name of this element should not assume fusion (or reduction) of different plates, as this is a speculative pattern.
 Instead, sensory lines can be used as reference point to separate dermal plates in discrete elements.
 Here, we reformulate the character to assess the presence of a single median element carrying the central, middle and posterior pit sensory line."

 > - The coding of *Eosteus* is 0.